kvnxdev/NotifySC/README.md

 Download & Install
 ========
-1. Download the NotifySC.class in the folder "NotifySC Class".
+1. Download the NotifySC.java in the folder "Class".
 2. Drag and drop the class in your package in Eclipse/Android Studio where your main classes are (E.g. com.test.app)
 3. You are ready!
 Easy, isn't it?